 Overview of Asian Rhinoplasty

-The nose is one of the most distinctive features of the human face.
 Many noses have a unique structure or shape that reveals a person’s ethnic background.
-As plastic surgery's popularity continues to grow globally, surgeons must devote more attention to patients' ethnic variations, both aesthetically and anatomically, to achieve natural and elegant rhinoplasty results
+As plastic surgery's popularity continues to grow globally, surgeons must devote more attention to patients' ethnic variations, both aesthetically and anatomically, when performing rhinoplasty.

-There are several notable differences in anatomy and aesthetic preferences that influence the preferred techniques and outcomes of Asian nose surgery.
+There are several notable differences in anatomy and aesthetic preferences that influence the techniques and outcomes of Asian nose surgery.
 Anatomically, the Asian nose often has a lower and flatter bridge, a short and wide nasal tip, weak underlying cartilage and thicker skin.
 Common complaints are that the nose is poorly defined, too flat, too wide or too short.
-Aesthetically, Asian patients often desire an elegant, discreet and natural look that improves facial harmony and retains their unique Asian beauty.
+Aesthetically, Asian patients often desire a discreet look that retains their unique Asian beauty.

-Dr Ellis Choy, a leading specialist plastic surgeon in Sydney, believes firmly that any rhinoplasty procedure must be tailored to the patient’s specific anatomy and goals.
-Many Asian patients choose Dr Choy for rhinoplasty due to his knowledge of Asian plastic surgery and cultural sensitivity in his approach to surgery.
-Selecting a surgeon who is proficient in the special considerations that apply to Asian rhinoplasty is critical for achieving a subtle and beautiful result.
+The Sydney plastic surgeons of Asian Plastic Surgery believe firmly that any rhinoplasty procedure must be tailored to the patient’s specific anatomy and preferences.
+Many Asian patients choose our surgeons for rhinoplasty due to their knowledge of Asian plastic surgery and cultural sensitivity in their approach to surgery.

 Benefits of Asian Rhinoplasty

-There are numerous reasons to undergo nose surgery.
+There are numerous reasons patients consider nose surgery.
 Common desires of Asian rhinoplasty patients include:

 Additional reasons to consider nose surgery include reducing snoring, improving breathing, correcting damage from an injury or refining the results of a previous rhinoplasty.

 All candidates for Asian rhinoplasty in Sydney must be physically healthy and have realistic expectations regarding what can be achieved with surgery.
-Dr Choy will evaluate your candidacy for a rhinoplasty procedure during a private consultation.
+One of our surgeons will evaluate your candidacy for a rhinoplasty procedure during a private consultation.

 What to Expect

-The first step of an Asian rhinoplasty procedure is a consultation with Dr Choy.
-During this initial meeting, he will assess your anatomy, medical history and goals to create a personalised surgical plan.
-He may recommend complementary procedures that will help you achieve your desired outcome.
+The first step of an Asian rhinoplasty procedure is a consultation with a plastic surgeon.
+During this initial meeting, your surgeon will assess your anatomy, medical history and goals to create a personalised surgical plan.
 Use this time to communicate your questions and concerns and learn about the procedure so you feel completely at ease heading into surgery.

 Asian rhinoplasty is an inpatient procedure performed under general anaesthesia.
 Many different techniques may be utilised, depending on your goals.
-Before your procedure, Dr Choy will gauge which technique best suits your needs and will help you achieve an attractive result.
+Before your procedure, your surgeon will gauge which technique suits your needs and explain your options thoroughly.

 Full results emerge gradually.
 Because cartilage is slow to heal and settle into its final shape, you may continue to notice changes in your nose’s appearance for six months to a year after your surgery.